 AI-generated product descriptions

 It’s important for retailers to provide thorough information about their products to online shoppers.
 But writing up product details can be a time-consuming endeavour – especially for retailers with large digital catalogues.
-Generative AI-and NLP-powered tools can help retailers drastically minimize the time and effort required to create quality product descriptions by auto-generating content for human review.
+Generative AI and NLP-powered tools can help retailers drastically minimise the time and effort required to create quality product descriptions by auto-generating content for human review.

 Companies are increasingly deploying AI-powered customer service chatbots on eCommerce sites and apps, as well as other web properties (such as financial services websites).
-And consumers are increasingly using them: Across the contact centres of companies in various industries, Gartner projects that one in 10 agent interactions will be automated by 2026 – up from 1.6% in 2022, in the United States.
+And consumers are increasingly using them: Across the contact centres of companies in various industries, Gartner projects that 1 in 10 agent interactions worldwide will be automated by 2026 – up from 1.6% in 2022.

-As consumers around the world get more and more accustomed to using voice assistants for search, experts predict that voice commerce – that is, shopping via voice commands dictated to voice assistants – will grow in popularity, rising from $4.6 billion USD in 2021 to $19.4 billion USD in 2023.
+As consumers around the world get more and more accustomed to using voice assistants for search, experts predict that voice commerce – that is, shopping via voice commands dictated to voice assistants – will grow in popularity, rising from around £3.6 billion billion worldwide in 2021 to around £15.3 billion in 2023.
 An example of voice-command shopping is asking Siri or Alexa to reorder a recent purchase or searching for a specific product on Google.

 Monitoring food waste

-Food waste is a problem in the restaurant industry, with between 4% and 10% of the food purchased by restaurant leaders never making it to customers.
-Computer vision AI is rising to the problem; solutions like Winnow can capture and recognize images of wasted food and track and analyze what’s being wasted, all so that restaurateurs can save money by making changes in what they purchase.
+Food waste is a problem in the hospitality sector, where in the UK alone, an estimated 920,000 tonnes of wasted food is generated each year.
+Computer vision AI is rising to the problem; solutions like Winnow can capture and recognise images of wasted food and track and analyse what’s being wasted, all so that restaurateurs can save money by making changes in what they purchase.

 Customers want relevant content, products and offers, and AI-powered search tools and recommendation engines help surface them.
-Machine learning powers tech solutions – such as Google’s Recommendations AI or Amazon Personalize – capable of analyzing customer purchase histories, preferences, browsing behaviour, search activities and other data points and uses that information to develop highly personalized recommendations.
+Machine learning powers tech solutions – such as Google’s Recommendations AI or Amazon Personalize – capable of analysing customer purchase histories, preferences, browsing behaviour, search activities and other data points and uses that information to develop highly personalised recommendations

 Future of AI in business